To run a thriving Shopify store, you must adjust according to valuable data rather than guesswork or assumptions.

 Page Views

 These are the total number of page views on a specific page.
-So if you look at product A and navigate to two different products to make a comparison before going back to the first product page, it would count as four page views.
+If you look at product A and navigate to two different products to compare before returning to the first page, it would count as four page views.

 Unique Page Views